 Some refer to this area as “Shangri-La”.
 It is unknown why the area was dubbed this, but there looks to have been a building, maybe a cabin, and possibly a dug well on a small knoll next to the brook.
 I have also found a wooden side arm bracket nailed to a tree, which suggests telegraph lines may have been in the area.

-All of the above images can be licensed for publications by clicking on the image you are interested in.
+To license any of the above images for usage in publications, click on the image.
 And you can view more images of Birch Island Brook here.

 Happy image making..